Rishikeshdaoo/AudioEffectsFramework/README.md

 Cross platform C++ library with low-latency audio effects processing algorithms designed for real-time audio processing.

+The Doxygen documentation can be accessed here: http://rishikeshdaoo.github.io/AudioEffectsFramework

 ## Motivation

 This projects aims to provide an easy to use API for creating audio effects processing applications.
 With well documented, low-level implementation of audio effects in C++, the library is designed to be simple and efficient.